platonai/PulsarRPA/README.md

 Pulsar README
 ===================
+Pulsar is a full featured Web crawler as well as a data mining framework.

+Pulsar has a Web SQL engine with which all tasks can be done using simple SQLs.

+For example, turn a Web page into a table:

+    SELECT
+        DOM_TEXT(DOM) AS TITLE,
+        DOM_ABS_HREF(DOM) AS REFERENCE
+    FROM
+    DOMT_LOAD_AND_SELECT('https://en.wikipedia.org/wiki/Topology', '.references a.external');

+The SQL above downloads Web page from wikipedia, find out the references section and extract all external reference links.

+To run the above SQL, download Pulsar, run

+    bin/pulsar server

+And then you can see a popup browser window (a h2database client page), enter password 'sa', copy the SQL above, all done.

-Pulsar is a production ready web crawler, you can crawl large web sites from seeds, using Nutch style.
+Pulsar is also a production ready Web crawler, you can crawl large web sites from seeds, using Nutch style.

 Pulsar is highly modularized so it also can be used as a library and be embedded within other projects.